EOP-OMB/federal-program-inventory/website/_program/TC.089.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-However, the Tax Code allowed eligible taxpayers to claim a credit equal to the lesser of 50 percent of maintenance expenditures and the product of $3,500 and the number of miles of railroad track owned or leased.
-  This provision applies to maintenance expenditures in taxable years beginning before January 1, 2017.
+objective: The baseline tax system generally would tax all profits and income under the regular tax rate schedule.
+It would not allow preferentially low (or zero) tax rates to apply to certain types or sources of income.
+In contrast, the Tax Code allows certain companies that operate U.S. flag vessels to defer income taxes on that portion of their income used for shipping purposes (e.g., primarily construction, modernization and major repairs to ships, and repayment of loans to finance these investments).
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":10000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":10000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":20000000.0}]'
 outlays: null
 permalink: /program/TC.089.html
 popular_name: ''